-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the District's basic financial statements.
-The accompanying combining schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Watermaster's basic financial statements.
+The combining schedules on pages 51 through 61, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

+Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining schedules of revenue, expenses, and changes in net position are fairly stated in all material respects in relation to the basic financial statements as a whole.